Security Testing Guide

 • Verifies employees’ security awareness.

-• Evaluates the effectiveness of security controls.
+• Evaluates the effectiveness of software security controls.

 • Provides a comprehensive report of the audit and a security risk management plan.

-Security testing management and implementation are in-house
+Management and implementation are in-house

 • Minimizing the risk of sensitive data leaks.

-• Limited security testing skills and experience.
+• Limited skills and experience.

-• Salaries and maintenance cost.
+• Salaries and maintenance costs.

-Security testing management and implementation are completely outsourced
+Management and implementation are completely outsourced

-• Cost effectiveness and reduced TCO.
+• Cost-effectiveness and reduced TCO.

-Security testing management is in-house; the test team is completely or partially external
+Management is in-house; the test team is completely or partially external

 • Flexibility: scaling up and down, depending on the testing needs.